Chinny, Chin, Chin

 Indian Rocks Beach, FL

-When some were speaking about the temple, how it was adorned with beautiful stones and gifts dedicated to God, Jesus said, "As for these things that you see, the days will come when not one stone will be left upon another; all will be thrown down."
-They asked him, "Teacher, when will this be, and what will be the sign that this is about to take place?"
-And he said, "Beware that you are not led astray; for many will come in my name and say, `I am he!' and, `The time is near!'
+5 And as some spoke of the temple, how it was adorned with noble stones and offerings, he said, 6 “As for these things which you see, the days will come when there shall not be left here one stone upon another that will not be thrown down.”
+7 And they asked him, “Teacher, when will this be, and what will be the sign when this is about to take place?”
+8 And he said, “Take heed that you are not led astray; for many will come in my name, saying, ‘I am he!’ and, ‘The time is at hand!’
 Do not go after them.
-"When you hear of wars and insurrections, do not be terrified; for these things must take place first, but the end will not follow immediately."
-Then he said to them, "Nation will rise against nation, and kingdom against kingdom; there will be great earthquakes, and in various places famines and plagues; and there will be dreadful portents and great signs from heaven.
+9 And when you hear of wars and tumults, do not be terrified; for this must first take place, but the end will not be at once.”
+10 Then he said to them, “Nation will rise against nation, and kingdom against kingdom; 11 there will be great earthquakes, and in various places famines and pestilences; and there will be terrors and great signs from heaven.
+12 But before all this they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons, and you will be brought before kings and governors for my name’s sake.
+13 This will be a time for you to bear testimony.
+14 Settle it therefore in your minds, not to meditate beforehand how to answer; 15 for I will give you a mouth and wisdom, which none of your adversaries will be able to withstand or contradict.
+16 You will be delivered up even by parents and brothers and kinsmen and friends, and some of you they will put to death; 17 you will be hated by all for my name’s sake.
+18 But not a hair of your head will perish.
+19 By your endurance you will gain your lives.

 Once upon a time there were three little pigs and the time came for them to leave home and seek their fortunes.
 Before they left, their mother told them "Whatever you do, do it the best that you can because that's the way to get along in the world.
 The first little pig built his house out of straw because it was the easiest thing to do.
 The second little pig built his house out of sticks.
 This was a little bit stronger than a straw house.
 The third little pig built his house out of bricks.
 One night the big bad wolf, who dearly loved to eat fat little piggies, came along and saw the first little pig in his house of straw.
 He said "Let me in, let me in, little pig or I'll huff and I'll puff and I'll blow your house in!"
 "Not by the hair of my chinny chin chin", said the little pig.
 But of course the wolf did blow the house in and ate the first little pig.
 The wolf then came to the house of sticks.
 "Let me in, let me in little pig or I'll huff and I'll puff and I'll blow your house in" "Not by the hair of my chinny chin chin", said the little pig.
 But the wolf blew that house in too, and ate the second little pig.
 The wolf then came to the house of bricks.
 "Let me in, let me in" cried the wolf "Or I'll huff and I'll puff till I blow your house in."
 "Not by the hair of my chinny chin chin" said the pigs.
 Well, the wolf huffed and puffed but he could not blow down that brick house.
 But the wolf was a sly old wolf and he climbed up on the roof to look for a way into the brick house.
 The little pig saw the wolf climb up on the roof and lit a roaring fire in the fireplace and placed on it a large kettle of water.
 When the wolf finally found the hole in the chimney he crawled down and KERSPLASH right into that kettle of water and that was the end of his troubles with the big bad wolf.
 The next day the little pig invited his mother over.
 She said "You see it is just as I told you.
 The way to get along in the world is to do things as well as you can."
 Fortunately for that little pig, he learned that lesson.
 And he just lived happily ever after!